Fraud in Tasmania

 Some fraud offences in Tasmania specifically relate to computers.
 In particular, s 257B of the Criminal Code creates the offence of computer-related fraud, which is one of the most frequently charged fraud offences in Tasmania.
 This will be charged when an individual has an intention to defraud and destroys or manipulates computer data or otherwise interferes with the lawful use of that computer or data.

 Cases of computer-related fraud which are of a less serious nature may be charged under s 43A of the Police Offences Act 1935.

-If you are charged with a summary offence the maximum penalty that applies is reduced to a fine of 20 penalty units (currently $3,080) and 2 years imprisonment.
+If you are charged with a summary offence the maximum penalty that applies is reduced to a fine of 20 penalty units and two years imprisonment.

 If you believe you are the victim of computer-related fraud (cyber-crime), you can report it to police and to the Australian Cybercrime Online Reporting Network (ACORN).

 Fraud can occur in many different contexts.
 The most common examples relate largely to government benefits, such as Centrelink or social security fraud, Workcover or Medicare fraud.
 These may arise where: